 Apple says it's working with artists and labels to produce more songs in Spatial Audio.
 Apparently, Apple Music and Dolby are making it easier for musicians, producers, and mix engineers to create songs in Dolby Atmos through initiatives such as doubling the number of Dolby-enabled studios in major markets and providing resources to independent artists.

-Both the lossless and Spatial audio features will launch in June and, here's the best bit, it won't cost Apple Music subscribers any extra, with the monthly subscription expected not to change.
+Both the lossless and Spatial audio features will launch in June and, here's the best bit, it won't cost Apple Music subscribers any extra, with the monthly subscription remaining £10.

 StereoNET UK’s Editor, bass player, and resident rock star!
 Jay’s passion for gadgets and Hi-Fi is second only to being a touring musician.